Wales World Cup hooker Lloyd Burns is in talks over a new career five months after being forced into premature retirement with a heart condition.

 “I’ve had one or two meetings discussing alternative avenues of employment in the coaching and development of young players.
 I hope to be taking things further in a couple of weeks and, fingers crossed, they may be able to come up with a full-time role.”

-Burns was working on building sites and playing part-time for Cross Keys until two years ago when the Gwent offered him a full-time contract at the comparatively late age of 25.
+Burns was working on building sites and playing part-time for Cross Keys until two years ago when the Newport Gwent Dragons offered him a full-time contract at the comparatively late age of 25.
 In a matter of months last year he jumped out of the Pro12 supporting cast into the final stages of the World Cup.

 Burns had been troubled by neck damage and in early January, his regional employers revealed he would be out for “at least three months”.
 In April, the Dragons issued a statement expressing their “massive shock” that Burns would not be able to play again because of a heart condition.